Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Try to get an idea of a fair price and stick to it, pay a bit more if really needed but just a bit, please don’t forage the scammers by thinking that is still cheap to you.
 Beware of getting drunk in Kuta clubs and exert the standard precautions.

-Drugs are very common in Bali, but keep in mind Indonesian laws contemplate death penalty for drug crimes.
+Drugs are very common in Bali but keep in mind that Indonesian laws contemplate the death penalty for drug crimes.

 Cycling Bali GPX Map